MerlotRain/Algorithm/README.md

-# tinyColor
+# Algorithm

 ---

-Implement color models and color conversions in different color spaces.

-Provide color ramp.

-Provide ArcGIS like color Sheme.
+Implementing Common Data Structures and Algorithms in C Language.